Thingamore/EZHobo/README.md

 - Ezhobo hamster is not fully a thing yet.

-- Sewers to Town Square hiccups, breaks all confused like
+- Sewers to Town Square hiccups, breaks all confused like (Just rerun to keep going)

-- Not ending after designated number of turns, just churns 'em out
+- Not ending after designated number of turns, just churns 'em out (You an manually exit with the esc key or jsut give us all your turns)

-- EE yodelling needs to be tweaked (possibly?)
+- EE yodelling needs to be tweaked (possibly?
+Acted funny on 27May23 Hodgman run in CDR1)

 Latest craze, easy Ezhobo installation!

 git checkout https://github.com/Thingamore/EZHobo.git

+Last but not least, credit for the script work goes to Jimmyking (#3272033), and a special thanks to the mASSes of the Ascension Speed Society Discord for their patience with teaching me things and for being guinea pigs for our work here.